Are You There (with Another Girl)

-"Are You There (with Another Girl)" is a song written by Burt Bacharach and Hal David for American singer Dionne Warwick.
+"Are You There (with Another Girl)" is a song written by Burt Bacharach and Hal David for the American singer Dionne Warwick.
 Her version, released as a single in December 1965, eventually reached number 39 on the Billboard charts.
 It also appears as the tenth track on her album Here I Am (1965).

 Author Serene Domenic praised the song in the book Burt Bacharach Song by Song, writing of its "droning strings", "strange fret-sliding guitar", and orchestral crescendos which precede the Beatles' "A Day in the Life" (1967).
 He also speculates that the song influenced Beach Boys composer Brian Wilson for the Pet Sounds track "Let's Go Away for Awhile" (1966).